ElementsProject/lightning/doc/PLUGINS.md

 server and `lightningd` acting as client.
 The plugin file needs to be executable (e.g. use `chmod a+x plugin_name`)

+A `helloworld.py` example plugin based on [pyln-client][pyln-client] can be found [here](../contrib/plugins/helloworld.py).
+There is also a [repository](https://github.com/lightningd/plugins) with a collection of actively maintained plugins and finally, `lightningd`'s own internal [tests](../tests) can be a useful (and most reliable) resource.

+[^options]:  Only for plugins that start when `lightningd` starts, option
+    values are not remembered when a plugin is stopped or killed.

 ### Warning

 As noted, `lightningd` uses `stdin` as an intake mechanism.
 This can cause unexpected behavior if one is not careful.
 To wit, care should be taken to ensure that debug/logging statements must be routed to `stderr` or directly to a file.
 Activities that are benign in other contexts (`println!`, `dbg!`, etc) will cause the plugin to be killed with an error along the lines of:

 `UNUSUAL plugin-cln-plugin-startup: Killing plugin: JSON-RPC message does not contain "jsonrpc" field`

 ## A day in the life of a plugin